harness-community/python-pipeline-samples/docs/overview.md

 A Stage contains one or more Steps.
 Each Step is a series of commands that perform a task.
 A Build and Push Step builds an image and pushes it to a cloud repo, a Run Step runs a series of shell commands, and so on.

 When a Pipeline runs, it creates a temporary volume called a Workspace.
 The Build Stage clones your codebase to the root of the Workspace and runs Steps inside the root.
-The Workspace persists for the lifetime of the Stage and enables individual Steps to communicate and share state information.
+The Workspace persists for the lifetime of the Stage and enables individual Steps to communicate and share the state information.

 Harness CI includes an extensive Step Library for common CI tasks: building artifacts, uploading to cloud repos, running tests, and so on.